United Church of Christ

 The 5,287 churches of the United Church of Christ are organized into local Associations, which are grouped into Conferences, which together make up the National church.
 Delegates from all 38 Conferences gather every two years in General Synod to share faith, appoint officers, and vote on resolutions.
 Membership in the United Church of Christ offers many chances to participate at the local, regional, and national level.

-Hingham Congregational Church, UCC is a member of the Pilgrim Association of the Massachusetts Conference of United Church of Christ.
+Hingham Congregational Church, UCC is a member of the Pilgrim Association of the Southern New England Conference of United Church of Christ.

 For more information: